mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 The [Portfolio Management](https://portfolio.mendix.com) app helps companies maximize project value throughout the app lifecycle.
 This application allows you to plan, track progress, estimate, and assess the value of different projects.

-{{% alert type="info" %}}
-The Portfolio Management app is available to all Mendix Cloud customers.
-Mendix Admins can access all portfolios within their company.
+{{% alert type="info" %}}The Portfolio Management app is available to all Mendix Cloud customers.
+Mendix Admins can access all portfolios within their company.{{% /alert %}}
-{{% /alert %}}

 To start the Portfolio Management app, go to the Developer Portal, open the access menu by clicking the icon on the upper-left corner, as shown in the image below, and then select **Portofolio**.